Maximizing Your Leadership Potential

 Preview the program agenda.

 Maximizing Your Leadership Potential Sample Agenda

-Maximizing Your Leadership Potential starts with personal leadership assessments that tailor the program to the specific needs of each participant.
-Often cited as the most valuable aspect of the program experience, the assessment begins several weeks in advance and engages the participant and his or her coworkers (supervisor, direct reports, and peers).
+The program experience starts with personal leadership assessments that focus the program to the specific needs of each participant.
+Often cited as the most valuable aspect of the program experience, the assessment begins several weeks in advance and engages the participant as well as his or her boss, direct reports, and peers.